rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 }
 {% endhighlight %}

 Using the latter approach, the definition of the class `UserController` is not polluted by any exoteric extensions.
-The drawback is that it becomes harder to trace how each implicit paramenter is resolved by the compiler.
+The drawback is that it becomes harder to trace how each implicit parameter is resolved by the compiler.

 #### Functional programming
 Easy enough!
 We have just implemented dependency injection in Scala using implicits!
 Wow!
-But, wait: why did we introduced also function curring?
+But, wait: why did we introduce also function curring?
 We did not use currying by now.

 The secret is soon unveiled.
 The above examples treat dependency injection in using _object-oriented programming_.
 But, what about _functional programming_?
-In functional programming there is the same requirement for functions to declare and resolve their dependencies.
-In this wolrd, the only way to declare a dependency is to put it into the signature.
+In functional programming, there is the same requirement for functions to declare and resolve their dependencies.
+In this world, the only way to declare a dependency is to put it into the signature.
 In this way, a client of the function can provide the needed dependency at the same time of the function call.

 {% highlight scala %}
 // The example is taken from the book Scala for the Impatient